HAProxy acts as an API gateway in front of your application servers, providing cross-cutting security.

-All of this to say that APIs are irresistible targets to would-be attackers.
-They would love to gain access to that data: to steal it, to categorize it, and to sell it.
+All of this is to say that APIs are irresistible targets to would-be attackers.
+They would love to gain access to that data: to steal it, categorize it, and sell it.

 In this blog post, we’ll discuss ways to improve the security of your APIs.
 We’ll see how placing your servers behind HAProxy and using it as an API gateway lets you narrow the point of entry for attackers.
 From this defensive position, you can build up your countermeasures.
 We will discuss the benefits of enabling authentication, TLS encryption, rate limiting, anomalous behavior protection, a web application firewall, and bot management in your API gateway.

 Who should have access to your APIs?

 Few APIs allow open access to anonymous users.
 Even free APIs that publish non-sensitive data will benefit from requiring some form of login.
 That’s because at the very least it gives you insight into how many distinct clients are using your services.
 It also makes it easier to rate limit specific users, even if they connect from multiple devices or IP addresses.

 Authentication is the process of identifying who a user is.
 From a security standpoint, authenticating clients shrinks the attack surface.
 If only verified users have access, then there are fewer people who can abuse your services.
 You can also restrict authenticated users so that they have access to only a limited portion of your APIs, such as to give employees access to administrative functions that normal users shouldn’t see.